 (vii) Holding period for eggs before setting should not be more than 14days.

-Operations Needed after the Hatching of Eggs in the Hatchery
+Operations Needed after the Hatching of Eggs in the Hatchery section of the incubator

 Activities or operations normally carried out after hatching of eggs in the hatchery include: